Natalie d'Arbeloff: Biography

+She was born in Paris to a French mother and Russian father.

-She lived in France, Paraguay, Brazil, Italy and the United States.
-From 1948 to 1949 d'Arbeloff studied at the Art Students League of New York, followed by art study in Mexico at Instituto Allende from 1956 to 1957 and Central School of Art (printmaking) in London from 1964 to 1966.
+She lived in France, Paraguay, Brazil, Italy, and the United States.
+From 1948 to 1949, d'Arbeloff studied at the Art Students League of New York, followed by art study in Mexico at Instituto Allende from 1956 to 1957 and Central School of Art (printmaking) in London from 1964 to 1966.
 She resides in London since 1963.

 Painter by profession, d'Arbeloff is also a printmaker, cartoonist and maker of artist's books.
 Her paintings, constructions, comics and artist's books have been exhibited internationally, and are in private and public collections including the Museum Meermanno, The Hague, the National Art Library at the Victoria and Albert Museum, Library of Congress, the British Library and many other rare book collections in universities and public institutions.
 A retrospective exhibition of d'Arbeloff's book-art and graphic work was held in 1992 in The Hague at the Museum Meermanno.
 Her limited edition livres d' artiste were mainly produced by her own NdA Press from 1973 onwards but several more were printed and published in collaboration with the Old Stile Press.
 NdA Press also produced various small press publications including a series of mini-comic books Small Packages from 1984-1988 featuring d'Arbeloff's fictional alter-ego character Augustine.
 Developed through internet forms—the webcomic and blogosphere—in 2007 d'Arbeloff published one of her series of web-based strip cartoons The God Interviews as a full-color paperback comic book.